joshrieken/plasm/README.md

 A composable query library for [Ecto](https://github.com/elixir-lang/ecto).

-:heart::heart::heart: Ecto, :cry::cry::cry: because I have to implement my own count and random and whatnot functions in all my projects.
+:heart::heart::heart: Ecto, :cry::cry::cry: because I have to implement my own composable functions for things like counting records, getting a random record, and whatnot in all my models/projects.

 NO MORE.